 Living on the streets or being homeless goes far beyond not having a roof over your head.
 It includes the lack of basic services essential for human survival.
 There's a lack of job opportunities, health services and education, to name a few.
 Unfortunately, this is the reality for many people in our province, making it even more challenging during winter.

-You feel compelled to help, but what's the best way to make a lasting difference in a homeless person’s life?
-A hand-out might make the person begging from you stop, but by giving money you encourage homeless people to avoid shelters and choose a life of begging on the street.
-By donating to a shelter you can change the life of a homeless person in meaningful and lasting ways.
+You feel compelled to help, but what's the best way to make a lasting difference in the life of a homeless person?
+A hand-out might make the person begging from you to stop.
+By giving money, you encourage homeless people to avoid shelters and choose a life of begging on the street.
+By donating to a shelter, you can change the life of a homeless person in a meaningful and lasting way.

 Why are people homeless?

-Why shouldn’t I give money to street people?
+Why shouldn’t I give money to homeless people?

 Giving money directly to a homeless person doesn’t help to change their situation.
-The money might be used to buy food but for those dependent on drugs or alcohol, it will be a means to continue their addiction.
-The addict, in most cases, is using the drugs and alcohol to help them cope with their situation and by giving money you are keeping them in this cycle.
+While a homeless person may use the money to buy food, those dependent on drugs or alcohol will use it to fund their addiction.
+Giving money to an addict keeps them trapped in the cycle of using drugs and alcohol to cope with their circumstances.

 How can I help?

-If you would like to assist someone living on the street, you can help them in the following ways:
+If you'd like to assist someone living on the street, you can help them in the following ways: